 Can’t be done?
 For Schwitzke Project, there’s no such thing.
 Whatever needs to be done with an existing building, we make it possible.
 Renowned architects, investors, and major brands trust us.
 Precisely because their endeavors are especially challenging.
 Unconventional ideas and designs?
 From preliminary sketches, we create one-of-a-kind spaces.
 Multinational projects with the simultaneous deployment of dozens of technical crews?
 We can handle it.
 Stay curious, think further, make it possible.
 This is the attitude that has driven our success.
-We employ a workforce of more than 70 today – all ready for the next challenge.
+We employ a workforce of roughly 70 today – all ready for the next challenge.
 Get to know us better.

 Your team at Schwitzke Project: the people who make it possible.